Item F1811 - Gaiarbau's story of the Jinibara tribe of South East Queensland (and its neighbours)

 Scope and content

-Content advice: Aboriginal and Torres Strait Islander peoples are warned that this resource contains mention of ceremony.
-It may contain images, transcripts or names of Aboriginal and Torres Strait Islander peoples now deceased.
+Content advice: Aboriginal and Torres Strait Islander peoples are warned that this resource contains descriptions of Men's Business, including ceremony, initiation and practices of Medicine Men.
+This resource may contain images, transcripts or names of Aboriginal and Torres Strait Islander peoples now deceased.
 It may also contain historically and culturally sensitive words, terms, and descriptions.

 Appraisal, destruction and scheduling